twhiston/tw.gl.repl/README.md

 ### Releases

-Releases are generated using release-it.
+Releases are generated using `release-it`.
 Any commit into main will produce a release and any release without breaking changes included will be a minor version bump.
 Development releases are created as needed by manually running `npm run release-beta-major/minor` in the javascript folder.
 You must have a clean checkout of the develop branch